Edition for Web Developers — Last Updated 21 November 2024

 The following terms and features are defined in CSS Color Adjustment: [CSSCOLORADJUST]

-The following term is defined in CSS Pseudo-Elements: [CSSPSEUDO]
+The following terms are defined in CSS Pseudo-Elements: [CSSPSEUDO]

 The following terms are defined in CSS Containment: [CSSCONTAIN]